icerockdev/moko-resources/README.md

 ## Set Up Locally
 - The [resources directory](resources) contains the `resources` library;
 - The [gradle-plugin directory](gradle-plugin) contains a gradle plugin with a `MR` class generator;
-- The [sample directory](sample) contains sample apps for Android and iOS; plus the mpp-library connected to the apps;
+- The [sample directory](sample) contains sample apps for Android and iOS; plus the mpp-library connected to the apps.
-- For local testing use the `./publishToMavenLocal.sh` script - so that sample apps use the locally published version.

 ## Contributing
 All development (both new features and bug fixes) is performed in the `develop` branch.
 This way `master` always contains the sources of the most recently released version.
 Please send PRs with bug fixes to the `develop` branch.
 Documentation fixes in the markdown files are an exception to this rule.
 They are updated directly in `master`.